Did you know 4 minutes of positive news can reduce anxiety by 32%? Start your 30 day trial!

 And think back to that part in the video where Emmi fell, over and over.
 Even with masters of their craft, mistakes happen.
 And imperfections—when embraced—can make your passion all the more beautiful.

 Find a new way to experience something you love, even if it isn’t perfect.
-Draw a terrible picture, take your photography to the sky, give your poems to strangers, or paint by pixel.
+Draw a terrible picture, give your poems to strangers, or paint by pixel.
 There is no end to the new things you can discover about something you think you know when you get creative and open your mind to the possibilities.

 To dive deeper into our library of articles about inspiring and beautiful athleticism, I highly suggest you check out these next.